scverse/mudata/CONTRIBUTING.md

 ## Pull requests

-The code that is suggested to be merged into `muon` is expected to follow reasonable Python code styleguides such as the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
+The code that is suggested to be merged into `MuData` is expected to follow reasonable Python code styleguides such as the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 Below there are a few ideas that may help to improve the code quality.

 - Format the code with [black](https://github.com/psf/black).
 - Make sure debugging code (e.g. `pdb.set_trace()`) is removed as well as respective dependencies (`import pdb`).